>

 The kasbah was built on a cliff in Rabat that rises over the Atlantic, housing an old palace converted into a museum of traditional art.
 It is formed by walls that house a walled neighborhood, made up of narrow and well-kept alleys full of houses painted in blue.
 It is accessed through a door from the Almohad period, where there are the Andalusian Gardens, created at the beginning of the 20th century, and the National Jewelry Museum, originally the residence of the Sultan Mulay Ismaíl.
 Inside is the Jemâa Al Atiq mosque, the oldest in Rabat, and which, as usual, can only be accessed if you practice the religion of Islam.

-aa rabat -kasbah-de-los-oudayas
+aa rabat -kasbah-of-oudayas

 Chellah Necropolis